pixelastic/blog.pixelastic.com/README.md

 ## Build process

-All the jekyll processing is done through `grunt-jekyll`.
+All the jekyll processing is done through `grunt`.
 The full website is build using `grunt build` and is then uploaded on the webserver with `rsync`.
-The full deploy script is in `./scripts/deploy`.

-One can locally serve the build output using `grunt serve`.
+One can locally serve the build output using `grunt serve`, and deploy it online with `grunt deploy`.

 ## Development process